BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_02.md

 !shop("Department Store 1F (Right)", ["Potion", "Antidote", "Awakening", "Burn Heal", "Paralyze Heal", "Ice Heal"])

 We can also talk to an employee to get the *Membership Card* and the *Department Store Sticker: Porygon*.
-Each time we get a stamp, we can access another floor of the building.
+Each time we get a sticker, we can access another floor of the building.
 We'll be slowly getting these across our adventure.

 !shop("Department Store 2F (Left)", ["Oran Berry", "Cheri Berry", "Pecha Berry", "Rawst Berry", "Chesto Berry", "Aspear Berry", "Persim Berry"])